The bug report

 manager_district is correct but the handler is

-querying with the user's session role rather than the resolved
+querying with the session identity rather than the resolved

 Total tool calls: 4-5.
 Total tokens of context: roughly 1,200.
 Compare to the vanilla path: 12,000+ tokens before any hypothesis.